Add a comment

 92x92x5cm on cradled board.

-The work is in oil on a wooden panel, with a variety of mediums for mark-making.
-I use oil pastels, oil sticks, markers, scrapers charcoal and pigment sticks, newspaper, and graphite to make marks whichever fits the moment
+The work is in oil on a wooden panel, with a variety of media for mark-making.
+I use oil pastels, oil sticks, markers, scrapers, charcoal, pigment sticks, newspaper, and graphite to make marks, whichever fits the moment.

 There’s a place I go, inside myself,